-The soils of Acre are covered by natural vegetation comprised mainly of dense tropical forest and open tropical forest, characterized by floristic diversity of high economic value.
+The soils of Acre are covered by natural vegetation comprised mainly of dense and open tropical forest, characterized by floristic diversity of high economic value.
 The climate is of the tropical hot and humid type, with high temperatures, high levels of precipitation and high relative air humidity.
-The hydrography of Acre is made up of the Juruá and Purus basins, both right bank tributaries of the Solimões (Amazon) river.
+The hydrography of Acre is made up of the Juruá and Purus basins, both tributaries of the Solimões (Amazon) river.

-The biodiversity value of the biodiversity of the Serra do Divisor National Park (PNSD) is amongst the highest so far found in the Brazilian Amazon.
+The biodiversity value of the Serra do Divisor National Park (PNSD) is amongst the highest so far found in the Brazilian Amazon.
 This biological diversity has been used and conserved for centuries by the resident population of the area, including the Nukini whose lands are home to a large part of the biodiversity.

 As a result of contact with those involved in the expanding rubber frontier, there are currently few mother tongue speakers of Nukini.
 Possibly because of having been mocked and discriminated for speaking the language, the Nukini stopped passing on the language to their descendents, thereby creating a younger generation speaking only Portuguese.